Block191/cloudflare-poshyfoods-ai-website/README.md

 4. **View**
    Open 👉 [http://localhost:4321](http://localhost:4321)

-Use this README as the single source of truth.
-AI agents (Codex, Cursor) and human contributors can follow these steps, run associated CLI commands, and commit changes to deliver a fully-functional, AI-GEO-optimized Poshy Foods website.
+Use this README as your single source of truth.
+AI agents (Codex, Cursor) and human contributors can follow these steps, run the CLI commands, and commit changes to deliver a fully-functional, AI-GEO-optimized Poshy Foods website.

 ```
 ```